 Arrows may be constructed on aluminum, fiberglass, wooden, or carbon shafts.
-Fiberglass and wooden arrow shafts must be covered lengthwise in tape.
-Arrow tips must be at least 2.5" in diameter and especially well padded with an open-cell type of foam.
-The tips of the shaft must have a penny or other similar object between the core and the foam; arrow fletchings must also have at least three fletches.
+Arrow Shafts Must only be Taped at Heads, Fletches and Nocks (Nocks may also be Glued).
+Arrow Shafts may not be taped in any way between the end of the head being secured to start of the fletches.
+Arrow tips must be at least 2.5" in diameter and especially well padded with an open cell type of foam.
+The tips of the shaft must have a penny or other similar object between the core and the foam; arrow fletchings must also have at least two fletches.
 As arrows are one of the hardest Darkon weapons to make safely, new archers are strongly encouraged to speak to a veteran with arrow construction experience before attempting to construct any arrows on their own.

 Arrows may only be shot with a bow.
 A Weapon Marshal may cut into an arrow to ensure proper, safe construction.
+All Archers Must have Their Names located on the Arrow around the Head or Fletches to be Identified.
 You may not use a melee weapon in combat while holding a bow; you must drop the bow before using another weapon.
 You may never block or deflect with a bow, including any missile weapon.
-Players blocking with bows will lose their arching privileges.
+Players blocking with bows and do not adhere to these safety rules, will lose their arching privileges.